Jamie Koe rink kicked out of Red Deer Curling Classic - Red Deer Advocate

-The World Curling Tour, who is overseeing the event, announced on Twitter that the team had been removed for unsportsmanlike behavior.
+The World Curling Tour, which is overseeing the event, announced on Twitter that the team had been removed for unsportsmanlike behavior.
 They were forced to forfeit their remaining game.

 The team of Jamie Koe, Ryan Fry, Chris Schille and DJ Kidby has been ejected from the Red Deer Curling Classic due to unsportsmanlike behaviour, forfeiting their remaining game. #curling #wcthttps://t.co/DmrezFmzwq